Taro Logo

 return matrix

-• Space Complexity: O(1).
-We are using constant extra space (in-place).
+• Space Complexity: O(1), as we are using only a constant amount of extra space for the flags.

 Edge Cases